-Update: OmniFocus 2.21 was released alongside iOS 11, which now supports using Siri to access OmniFocus directly.
+Update: OmniFocus 2.21, released alongside iOS 11, introduced support for using Siri to access OmniFocus directly.
 Direct Siri integration is also available in OmniFocus 3 for iOS.
+To learn more, check out the OmniFocus 3 Reference Manual for iOS: Interacting With Siri.

-This article describes an older method of collecting from Siri using the Reminders app, and may still be useful for those looking to use Reminders as a way to get tasks from other applications or services into OmniFocus.
+This article describes an older method of collecting from Siri using the Reminders app, and may still be useful for those looking to use Reminders as a way to migrate tasks from other applications or services into OmniFocus.

 OmniFocus for iOS offers a Reminders Capture feature on Siri-compatible devices, which will import information from Apple’s Reminders app.
 This includes items dictated using Siri into the Reminders app (hereinafter referred to as “reminders”).
 If you’re using OmniFocus on an iOS device with Siri (iPhone 4S and later, iPad 3rd generation and later, iPad Pro, all iPad Minis, and iPod Touch 5th generation and later), all you need to do is check a few settings on your device and you can start adding spoken items to your Inbox in no time.

 To set up OmniFocus so it captures your reminders from Siri:

 In OmniFocus 3 on your iPhone or iPad, navigate to the Home screen and tap the Settings icon.
 In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar and tap Settings (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar, then tap Settings.

 In the Capture section, tap Reminders.